justinmdougherty/TF_CMapp/H10CM/Reference/Application_Structure.md

-# TF_CMapp Application Structure Breakdown
+# H10CM Application Structure Breakdown

-This document provides an overview of the `TF_CMapp` React frontend application's structure, highlighting key components and their dependencies.
+This document provides an overview of the `H10CM` React frontend application's structure, highlighting key components and their dependencies.

 ## 1. Core Application Flow